-- Mr. Jean Stéphenne (permanent representative of Innoste SA) is a highly experienced life sciences executive, who has served in senior leadership roles at a large number of biotechnology and pharmaceutical companies, most recently as Chairman of TiGenix.
+- Mr. Jean Stéphenne (permanent representative of Innoste S.A.) is a highly experienced life sciences executive, who has served in senior leadership roles at a large number of biotechnology and pharmaceutical companies, most recently as Chairman of TiGenix.
 Together with the Board of TiGenix, he oversaw the clinical development and European marketing authorization of its most advanced allogeneic cell therapy product for the treatment of complex perianal fistulas in Crohn's disease.
 Jean Stéphenne was also previously a Member of the Corporate Executive Team of GlaxoSmithKline (GSK) and Chief Executive of GSK Biologicals (now GSK Vaccines).
 During his 40-year tenure, he grew a company of 50 people into a fully integrated worldwide leader in vaccine development, with 12,000 employees.
-Jean Stéphenne currently serves on the Board of various life sciences companies including Vaxxilon, OncoDNA, CureVac and Bepharbel.
+Jean Stéphenne currently serves on the Board of various life sciences companies including OncoDNA, CureVac, Vaxxilon and Bepharbel.
 Previous board positions include Besix Group, BNP Paribas Fortis, GBL and IBA.
-For his contribution to the Belgian economy and global public health, he has received diverse business recognitions and was honored with various titles by the Belgian and British governments. - Prof. Dr. Roland Baron is professor at the Harvard Medical School, Endocrine Unit, Massachusetts General Hospital, and Head of the Division of Bone and Mineral Research and Chair of Oral Medicine at the Harvard School of Dental Medicine since January 2008.
-He received his DDS and PhD degrees from the Medical School at the University of Paris, France.
-From 1977 to 2007, Dr. Baron was a professor in the departments of Medicine, Orthopedics and Cell Biology at Yale University School of Medicine.
-From 1994 to 2002, he held the position of Vice President and Head of the Bone Diseases Group at Hoechst Marion Roussel and then Aventis.
-In 2002, he founded ProSkelia, a small pharmaceutical company devoted to the discovery and development of new drugs for bone and hormonal diseases.
-He has held the positions of President and Chief Scientific Officer of ProSkelia and then ProStrakan, until April 2006.
-He is the founder and past Editor-in-Chief of BONE, the Official Journal of the International Bone and Mineral Society until 2006.
-Dr. Baron has published over 330 scientific papers in the field of bone biology and bone diseases.
+For his contribution to the Belgian economy and global public health, he has received diverse business recognitions and was honored with various titles by the Belgian and British governments. - Mrs. Claudia D'Augusta is a seasoned financial professional with more than 20 years' experience in corporate finance, capital markets and M&A. She is currently Chief Financial Officer at VectivBio AG, a global biotechnology company created in July 2019 as a spin out of Therachon recently acquired by Pfizer for up to \$810 million and is part of the Executive Committee at VectivBio AG.
+Prior she was Chief Executive Officer at TiGenix which was acquired in 2018 by Takeda for EUR 520 million.
+Claudia D'Augusta held various other senior financial positions across a number of international public and private companies.
+Claudia D'Augusta holds a degree in Economics and a PhD in Business Administration from the University of Bocconi, Milan, Italy. - Damian Marron (permanent representative of Castanea Management Limited) is an experienced life sciences executive with a successful track record of value creation through public and venture capital financing, portfolio planning and turnaround, M&A, licensing agreements and research and marketing collaborations.
+He has particular competencies in cell therapy, immunooncology and orphan diseases.
+Damian served most recently as Chief Executive Officer of Agalimmune and has also served as Chief Executive Officer of TxCell, a France-based specialist in personalized T-cell immunotherapies, where he led the Company's IPO on Euronext Paris.
+As Chief Executive Officer of Trophos, France, he helped raise EUR 34 million in financing and positioned the company for a subsequent acquisition by Roche for EUR 700 million.
+Damian Marron also served as Executive Vice President, Corporate Development, for NiCox, where he supported the CEO in financing rounds raising over EUR 175 million.